FudanSELab/Research-ESEC-FSE2019-APIKGSummary/README.md

     - This class consists exclusively of static methods that operate on files, directories, or other types of files.
     - In most cases, the methods defined here will delegate to the associated file system provider to perform the file operations.
 - Methods:
-	- java.nio.file.Files.newBufferedWriter(java.nio.file.Path,java.nio.file.OpenOption...)
+	- java.nio.file.Files.newBufferedWriter(java.nio.file.Path, java.nio.file.OpenOption...)
 		The text is encoded into bytes for writing using the UTF-8 charset.
 		Opens or creates a file for writing, returning a BufferedWriter to write text to the file in an efficient manner.
-	- java.nio.file.Files.write(java.nio.file.Path,java.lang.Iterable<? extends java.lang.CharSequence>,java.nio.file.OpenOption...)
+	- java.nio.file.Files.write(java.nio.file.Path, java.lang.Iterable<? extends java.lang.CharSequence>, java.nio.file.OpenOption...)
 		Characters are encoded into bytes using the UTF-8 charset.
 		Write lines of text to a file.
 	- java.nio.file.Files.lines(java.nio.file.Path)